-may contain much wisdom, but are not complete unless these Stoics and Epicureans embrace Paul's global message.
-Just as the hill near Paraca described by Philostratus, therefore, the Areopagus in Luke's account becomes a place of transformation from wisdom attached to a local cultural identity to a glocalised and universal kind of wisdom that is the basis of a cultural identity as a global mélange, as it incorporates a wide range of local traditions.
-Yet whereas in Philostratus' story the visitor-i.e., Apollonius-undergoes the transformation, in Acts it is those who are at home at the Areopagus whom Paul encourages to be transformed-though seemingly with little success, as only some of his listeners (τινὲς δὲ ἄνδρες; 17:34) embraced his message.
+a local cultural identity to a glocalised and universal kind of wisdom that is the basis of a cultural identity as a global mélange, as it incorporates a wide range of local traditions.
+Yet whereas in Philostratus's story the visitor-i.e., Apollonius-undergoes the transformation, in Acts it is those who are at home at the Areopagus whom Paul encourages to be transformed-though seemingly with little success, as only some of his listeners (τινὲς δὲ ἄνδρες; 17:34) embraced his message.

-Conclusion
+4 Conclusion

-Apollonius' visit to the Indian sages near Paraca and Paul's visit to and speech on the Areopagus turn sacred spaces into loci of transformation.
+Apollonius's visit to the Indian sages near Paraca and Paul's visit to and speech on the Areopagus turn sacred spaces into loci of transformation.
 What is at stake is the scope of knowledge to which these spaces give access; and, by implication, the cultural and religious identities of their visitors and inhabitants.
 When he arrives in India, Apollonius is depicted as a Greek and in conversations with the Indian sages he consistently represents and defends the Greek point of view.
-Yet as he is exposed to the glocalised wisdom of the Indians-which includes many Greek elements, but is never explicitly referred to as "Greek"-Apollonius' own knowledge takes on a more universal shape.
-Thus, Philostratus' Apollonius embodies a cosmopolitan, rather than a straightforwardly Greek, ideal.
+Yet as he is exposed to the glocalised wisdom of the Indianswhich includes many Greek elements, but is never explicitly referred to as "Greek"-Apollonius's own knowledge takes on a more universal shape.
+Thus, Philostratus's Apollonius embodies a cosmopolitan, rather than a straightforwardly Greek, ideal.
 In Acts 17, Paul challenges the particularly Greek knowledge of the Stoics and Epicureans by presenting them with the message of Christ in glocal terms.
 This message of Christ, Paul makes clear, incorporates Greek statements about their gods (Aratus) as well as the Stoic cosmopolitan ideal and integrates these within Judaean views on God.
 By so presenting his case, Paul aims to bring about a transformation amongst his hearers and convince them to accept his message.

-The results of this study and the theoretical framework it adopts challenges the distinction between "Judaean," "Christian," "Greek," and other groups and the apologetic readings that imply such distinctions.
+The results of this study and the theoretical framework it adopts challenge the distinction between "Judaean," "Christian," "Greek," and other groups and the apologetic readings that imply such distinctions.
 For Luke's Paul, Stoic philosophy and the message of Christ are compatible within the framework of a glocalised body of knowledge.
-The point here is not that by integrating some aspects of Greek philosophy Paul wishes to show its lack of validity in favour of "Christianity," but rather that the message of Christ as Luke's Paul formulates it is a multi-layered and context-dependent global mélange that takes up elements from a wide range of other traditions in the Roman empire without implying that these other traditions have now become invalid-even if they have now been revealed to provide only partial wisdom-with the advent of Christianity.
+The point here is not that by integrating some aspects of Greek philosophy Paul wishes to show its lack of validity in favour of "Christianity," but rather that the message of Christ as Luke's Paul formulates it is a multi-layered and context-dependent global mélange that takes up elements from a wide range of other traditions in the Roman empire without implying that these other traditions have become invalid with the advent of Christianity, even if they have now been revealed to provide only partial wisdom.

-&lt;sup>38 For another challenge of apologetic readings of Philostratus, though from a different angle, see Kemezis, Greek Narratives of the Roman Empire under the Severans, 160-64.
+For another challenge of apologetic readings of Philostratus, though from a different angle, see Kemezis, Greek Narratives of the Roman Empire under the Severans, 160-64.